College-of-DuPage-Lunabotics/lunabot_ros/README.md

 # Project Overview

 This repository contains the software developed by the College of DuPage team for the 2024-2025 NASA Lunabotics competition.
-It is built for ROS 2 Humble on Ubuntu 22.04.
+It is built for ROS 2 Humble on Ubuntu 22.04 for x86-64 architecture.

 ## System Components